O'Connell Center: Other uses

 In addition to sports, the O'Connell Center regularly hosts many other events on campus.
-It is the largest concert venue in North Central Florida and has been the venue for a wide variety of performances, included a 2006 show by Gainesville native Tom Petty that aired on PBS's Soundstage TV series.
+It is the largest concert venue in North Central Florida and has been the venue for a wide variety of performances, including a 2006 show by Gainesville native Tom Petty that aired on PBS's Soundstage TV series.
 Tom Petty's first ever show at the O'Connell Center was the year after it opened on October 7, 1981.
 Other events held at the facility include University of Florida graduation ceremonies, trade shows, career fairs, political rallies, public speeches, and various large banquets and private events.